Bootstrapping Globally Optimal Variational Calculus Solutions: Examples from the Theory of Framed Space Curves

 \section{Examples from the Theory of Framed Space Curves}

 In the classical theory of curves in three-dimensional space, the Frenet-Serret Apparatus is used to frame arclength-parametrized curves.
 In the first subsection of this section, a brief review of that classical theory is given, adapted from Chapter 5 of the author's book \cite{harmonic}.
 This material is classical (dating back 150 years) and can be found stated using other notation in \cite{Millman,DoCarmo}.
+The material is presented here primarily because subtle differences in the notation used here relative to the standard presentation will be convenient later.